samakins672/magic_esim/payment_gateway.md

 The payment flow is coordinated by a combination of Django backend services and template-driven frontend interactions:

-* **Data model** – Payments are persisted through `billing.models.Payment`, which stores the gateway identifier, checkout URL, on-chain address (for crypto providers), transaction identifiers, and status timestamps.【F:billing/models.py†L5-L43】
+* **Data model** – Payments are persisted through `billing.models.Payment`, which stores the gateway identifier, checkout URL, on-chain address (for crypto providers), transaction identifiers, MPGS success indicators, and status timestamps.【F:billing/models.py†L5-L44】
 * **Serializer** – `billing.serializers.PaymentSerializer` controls which fields can be written by clients and which are populated by gateway logic, preventing users from overriding gateway-managed attributes.【F:billing/serializers.py†L1-L15】
-* **API views** – `billing.views.PaymentListCreateView`, `PaymentStatusCheckView`, and `UpdatePendingPaymentsView` encapsulate gateway-specific branching for charge creation, callback polling, and scheduled status refreshes.【F:billing/views.py†L1-L197】
+* **API views** – `billing.views.PaymentListCreateView`, `PaymentStatusCheckView`, `MastercardCheckoutCallbackView`, and `UpdatePendingPaymentsView` encapsulate gateway-specific branching for charge creation, hosted checkout returns, and scheduled status refreshes.【F:billing/views.py†L1-L323】
-* **Gateway helpers** – Concrete integrations (e.g., CoinPayments and HyperPay MPGS) live in `billing/utils.py` where reusable request helpers and status utilities reside.【F:billing/utils.py†L1-L183】【F:billing/utils.py†L200-L289】
+* **Gateway helpers** – Concrete integrations (e.g., CoinPayments and Mastercard Hosted Checkout) live in `billing/utils.py` where reusable request helpers and status utilities reside.【F:billing/utils.py†L1-L199】【F:billing/utils.py†L202-L340】
 * **Configuration** – Environment-driven credentials are declared in `magic_esim/settings.py` and loaded from deployment secrets (see section 3.1).【F:magic_esim/settings.py†L239-L274】
 * **Checkout UI** – The customer-facing payment selection is rendered in `templates/checkout.html`, with submission handled via `static/backend/checkout.js` which posts the gateway choice to the API and redirects the user to the provider checkout link.【F:templates/checkout.html†L209-L280】【F:static/backend/checkout.js†L1-L126】【F:static/backend/checkout.js†L142-L210】
-* **Hosted card widget** – HyperPay Copy & Pay renders inside `templates/hyperpay_copy_pay.html`, which loads the payment widget script returned by the checkout API and submits the hosted form back to HyperPay.【F:templates/hyperpay_copy_pay.html†L1-L97】
-* **Return handling** – Customers are redirected to `/payments/hyperpay/result/`, which resolves the checkout ID with HyperPay, updates the matching `Payment` record, and displays the outcome to the shopper.【F:frontend/urls.py†L1-L20】【F:frontend/views.py†L101-L187】【F:templates/hyperpay_copy_pay_result.html†L1-L120】

 Understanding these touchpoints is key before extending the system with an additional provider.